israelgonzalezb/israelgonzalezb.com/notes.gist.md

 TODO: Make Nav bar the same width as the main content

+TODO: Flip Title colors on hover

-TODO: Make wireframe of site outline
+✅TODO: Make wireframe of site outline

 TODO: Main container is list of project components

-Todo: Create project components to showcase different github projects
+Todo: Create project component to showcase different github projects
+    - Map over some data to create list of projects

 TODO: Make Skills and Projects Nav links scroll page down to section